 The Study Advice team worked in partnership with the University's Open Online Courses team, building on this team's successful track record of creating engaging and high-quality online courses that have reached over 800,000 learners across the globe.

 The aim of the course is to prepare new undergraduates for studying at university level, and to welcome them into the learning community at the University of Reading.
-The principles behind university-level study will be conveyed through a series of 'steps' including brief articles, videos, student-created animations, self-tests, and discussions with other students.
-There will be early opportunities to make contact with peers.
-Discussion boards will be moderated by staff and trained student moderators.
+The principles behind university-level study will be conveyed through a series of 'steps' including brief articles, videos, student-created animations, quizzes, and discussions with other students.
+There will be early opportunities to make contact with peers and discussion is encouraged.
+Discussion boards are moderated by trained student moderators and Study Advisers.

-New undergraduates will be invited to join the course via email on Tues 29 August, and will be encouraged to complete it before starting their course at UoR.
+New undergraduates will be invited to join the course via email at the end of August, and will be encouraged to complete it before starting their course at UoR.
 The course is in three sections.
 While these have been labelled as three 'weeks' in keeping with other MOOCs, all three will actually be released at the same time, so students can work through the sections at their chosen pace, completing all three on the same day if they prefer.
 We anticipate that each section should take no more than three hours to complete.

 While we expect that many students will complete the course before arriving at Reading, it will remain open throughout their first year for them to return to to remind themselves of what they learnt.
 So there will be plenty of opportunities to encourage your students to complete.
 We are planning to monitor enrolment and hope to also monitor completion.
 Tutors will not be asked to undertake any monitoring, but we hope that you will encourage a culture of completion among your students.

 The Study Smart course has been designed with the following aims: